morrungulo/financial-portfolios/README.md

 # Financial Portfolios

 As I started learning Javascript and Node.js, I needed a small project to apply what I had learned.
 It was a tough beginner project, but very satisfying to finally see it come alive.
 It only took 3 months!
+Yes, quite a long time, but hey, I was just starting with Javascript and Node.js.

-However as I was developing the project, the feature set just kept growing and growing, until I decided to finish it with the existing feature set.
+When I started the project I had a clear idea on what I wanted.
+However as development continued, the feature set just kept growing and growing, until I decided to finish it with the existing feature set.
 Many more features could be added, but I leave that up to you!

 Now I am ready to move to the next one.

 ## Design decisions

 One of the major goals for this project was to learn Node.js and Javascript.
-This goal was achieved.
-There were also secondary goals, namely (1) improve and employ my own CSS implementation and (2) connect and interact with a database engine.
-This led to two important design decisions:
+These goals were achieved.
+There were also secondary goals, namely:
+1. improve my CSS *skillset* and employ my own CSS implementation and,
+2. connect and interact with a database engine

-- I would not use any CSS library such as bootstrap or materialize, I would write my own CSS (gosh).
+To fulfill (1), I would not use any CSS library such as bootstrap or materialize, I would write my own CSS.
+In the end, I can honestly state that this was a mistake as I spent a lot of effor on it, and the end result is a bit poor.
+I will improve on it!

-- In the beginning I was using CouchDB but after discussions with a friend, I changed to MongoDB.
+For the database, it was very much straightforward, but it had its challenges as well.
+I started off using CouchDB but after discussions with a friend, I changed to MongoDB.
+I believe it was a good decision.

 The deployment of the application on the local machine is via `Docker`.
 The Node.js backend and MongoDB run in two independent `Docker` containers and launched with `docker-compose`.
 More info [here](#launch-with-docker-compose).
+The database storage is within a local *volume* and it is very important to **not delete the containers**, otherwise your *volume* is deleted.

 ## AlphaVantage API